Subtraction Games with Christmas Theme

 All you need to do is print off the pages you want to use.

 Then grab a pencil, paper clip, and game markers.
-The pencil and the paperclip are used to make the spinner, but you could always use one of these instead.
+The pencil and the paperclip are used to make the spinner.

 - The children begin by spinning the spinner (either made by paperclip and pencil or a purchased spinner).